Murals in Tibetan Buddhist monasteries: Types

-Depicting lineages
+Lineages

-Murals depict the lineages of Spiritual Gurus (religious teachers) and their disciples.
-The Guru-disciple relationship is fundamental to all schools of Tibetan Buddhism.
-Knowledge and religious practices are passed over from a Guru to their disciples.
-Murals represent the vast array of religious guru lineages.
-Each school has its Gurus and lineage of disciples.
-There are five schools of Tibetan Buddhism, the most recent of which is Bon.
+Murals depict the lineages of gurus (religious teachers) and their disciples.
+The guru-disciple relationship is fundamental to all schools of Tibetan Buddhism (Vajrayana).
+Knowledge and religious practices are passed from a guru to their disciples.
+Murals represent the array of guru lineages.
+Each school has its gurus and lineage of disciples.
+Tibetan Buddhism has five schools, the most recent of which is Bon.
+The other schools are Nyingma, Sakya, Kagyu, and Gelug.

-The schools of Vajrayana Buddhism: Nyingma-pa (Padma-sambhava), Sakya-pa (Virupa), Kagyu-pa (Marpa), and Gelug-pa (Tsong-kha-pa), Bon (ancient Tibetan religion).